lavinpattnaikoffical-gif/Website-For-Loved-ONES/src/components/README.md

 ### UI Components (`ui/`)
 Collection of reusable UI primitives based on Radix UI and shadcn/ui:
-- Buttons with romantic variants (birthday, surprise, cake, romantic, love)
+- Buttons with romantic variants (celebration, surprise, cake, romantic, love)
 - Cards with gradient backgrounds
 - Dialogs, sheets, popovers for modals
 - Form inputs and other common UI patterns